mahmoudmustafa11/Graduation-Project-/README.md

 4. The burn degree result will appear in the listbox.
    ![Result Listbox](./imgs/result.png)

-5. Press the “close” button to exit the program.
+5. Click the “close” button to exit the program.
    ![Close Button](./imgs/close.png)

 ## Files-and-Structure